 Sonographers work autonomously to capture medical images reporting their findings to a radiologist or other medical specialist who interprets the examination.
 If a sonographer doesn’t produce quality images or identify pathologies, the report prepared by the radiologist or sonologist is likely to be inaccurate.

-Sonographers are currently not regulated under the Australian Health Practitioner Regulation Agency (AHPRA), which regulates other health professions such as doctors, nurses, physiotherapists and the other diagnostic imaging professions.
+Sonographers are currently not regulated under the Australian Health Practitioner Regulation Agency (AHPRA), which regulates other health professions such as doctors, nurses, physiotherapists, and other diagnostic imaging professions.

 Because there is no national regulation of sonographers:

-- Patients’ health and safety at risk.
-Where a sonographer fails to produce quality images or identify pathologies, there is currently no enforceable standards of practice to measure the quality of ultrasound examinations provided by Australian sonographers.
+- Patients’ health and safety are at risk.
+Where a sonographer fails to produce quality images or identify pathologies, there are currently no enforceable standards of practice to measure the quality of ultrasound examinations provided by Australian sonographers.

 - Complaints handling for sonographers is fragmented and ineffectual.
 There is a growing list of situations where complaints are raised against a sonographer, the complaint is insufficiently investigated, and the situation becomes a criminal prosecution to be resolved.

 The most effective and practical solution is for sonographers to be regulated under AHPRA, through the Medical Radiation Practice Board of Australia (MRPBA), where the other diagnostic imaging professions are already regulated.

 A quarter of sonographers are dual qualified as medical radiation practitioners and are already registered with the MRPBA.

 The recommendation for sonographers to be regulated under AHPRA has the support of the public, the profession, the wider diagnostic imaging industry and other health stakeholders.